 Aimee’s right, since starting this blog, I’ve seen a rise in (mostly new), brands offering a range of products specifically targeted to menopausal skin concerns.

 ‘Range’ is the operative word here as no two women will experience the same menopause.
-Individual symptoms and skin care needs will vary, so the products need to as well.
-You might want a moisturiser for dry skin, or a serum to hydrate oily skin; maybe a soothing toner to calm inflamed cheeks, as with most skin care products, it’s trial and error.
+Individual symptoms and skincare needs will vary, so the products need to as well.
+You might want a moisturiser for dry skin or serum to hydrate oily skin; maybe a soothing toner to calm inflamed cheeks, as with most skincare products, it’s trial and error.

 KNOW YOUR TRIGGERS

 Be it spicy food, sweating (dressing in layers helps of course), or for me, certain scents and temperature changes.
 Preparation is key.
 Learn what sets you off and try to control it as much as you possibly can.